jwalteros/dOmega/README.md

 Please feel free to use these codes.
 We only ask that you cite:

 	Jose L. Walteros and Austin L. Buchanan.
-Why is maximum clique easy in practice?
+Why is maximum clique often easy in practice?

 _This library was implemented for academic purposes.
 You may use the library with no limitation for academic, commercial, and/or leisure applications without the need an explicit permission, other than the one granted by the MIT type license included in the library.
 We kindly ask you to aknowledge the library by citing the above paper in any publication that uses this resources._